Stability and instability of self-gravitating relativistic matter distributions: Stability analysis for the Einstein-Vlasov system

 and $\bar{\mathcal{L}}_{\kappa }|_{E^{c}\cap \overline{R(\mathcal{B}_{\kappa})}}>\delta $ for some positive constant $\delta $.
 As a consequence, $|e^{t\mathcal{B}_{\kappa }\bar{\mathcal{L}}_{\kappa }}|_{E^{c}}|\leq M$ for some constant $M$.
 In particular, when $\tilde{S}_{\kappa }>0$, then the steady state is stable in the sense that for all perturbations $f\in X$,

 \end{itemize} \end{theorem}

-\begin{remark} \begin{itemize} \item[(a)] Eqn.~\eqref{unstable-dimension-formula} gives the sharp linear stability condition, namely $\tilde{S}_{\kappa }\geq 0$. \item[(b)] The exponential trichotomy estimates in (iii) are useful for the construction of invariant (stable, unstable and center) manifolds, as well as in the proof of nonlinear instability. \item[(c)] In the Newtonian limit the operator $\tilde{S}_{\kappa}$ formally converges to its Newtonian counterpart, which was proved to be positive e.g.\ in \cite{GuoLin}.
+\begin{remark} \begin{itemize} \item[(a)] Eqn.~\eqref{unstable-dimension-formula} gives the sharp linear stability condition, namely $\tilde{S}_{\kappa }\geq 0$. \item[(b)] We expect the exponential trichotomy estimates in (iii) to become useful for the possible construction of invariant (stable, unstable and center) manifolds, as well as for a possible proof of nonlinear instability in the future. \item[(c)] In the Newtonian limit the operator $\tilde{S}_{\kappa}$ formally converges to its Newtonian counterpart, which was proved to be positive e.g.\ in \cite{GuoLin}.
 This can be shown rigorously and for $\kappa\ll1$ it can be then shown that $\tilde{S}_{\kappa}\ge 0$.
 By~\eqref{stability-general data} we therefore obtain linear stability against {\em general initial data} in $X$.
 This improves the result in \cite{HaRe2013}, where linear stability was proved for dynamically accessible initial data, i.e., when $f \in R\left( \mathcal{B}_{\kappa }\right)$. \end{itemize} \end{remark}

 To prove Theorem~\ref{thm:main VE} we first need to prove several preparatory statements.

 \begin{proposition} There exists a decomposition of $X$ into the direct sum of three closed subspaces

 with the following properties: \begin{itemize} \item[(H1)] $\left( \bar{\mathcal{L}}_{\kappa }f,f\right)_X <0$ for all $f\in X_{-}\setminus \{0\}$, and